 - Am I expected to keep set hours?

 Our fellows do not keep set hours, though we like to have them around during the workday as much as possible.
 Long-term fellows have keys to the building and can also work before or after hours, including on weekends.
-We do ask that you attend Monday brown bag lectures, weekly check-in meetings, and our biweekly writing-group series.
+We do ask that you attend weekly brown bag lectures, weekly check-in meetings, and our biweekly writing-group series.

 - What hours do fellows have access to the library?